Gunman opens fire in Texas high school, killing up to 10

 Friday's assault was the deadliest in Texas since a man with a semi-automatic rifle attacked a rural church late last year, killing more than two dozen people.
 The Parkland attack killed 17.

-Aerial footage showed students standing in a grassy field and three medical helicopters landing at the school in Santa Fe, a city of about 13,000 people roughly 30 miles (48 kilometers) southeast of Houston.
+Aerial footage showed students standing in a grassy field and three medical helicopters landing at the school in Santa Fe, a city of about 13,000 people roughly 48 kilometres southeast of Houston.

 One student told Houston television station KTRK in a telephone interview that a gunman came into her first-period art class and started shooting.
 The student said she saw one girl with blood on her leg as the class evacuated the room.